radams15/CircuitTesterDocs/Implementation/docs/stage5.md

 With stages 1 and 4 complete, I needed to merge them together to form a working simulation.

 To do this I deciced to create a class that joins the two sections together called AnalysisMapper.
 This class took in the UI components that had been created, turned them into MNA components, then returned a map of the UI component to a struct of voltage and current of the component.

 The AnalysisMapper class means that the UI never directly communicates to the MNA section, and uses only AnalysisMapper which communicates to both sides.

 AnalysisMapper has only 3 public methods: the initialiser, makeGraph which returns an adjacency list of the circuit, and getSolution, which returns a map of UIComponent:Resistance/Current for the components.

 This section required me to create a bridge between the UI and the MNA code, I called this AnalysisMapper.

-This class wouldm be able to convert the UIComponents into UIComponents, run the calculations, and then return the outputs of the calculations to the UI without showing any MNA code to the UI or any UI code to the MNA.
+This class would be able to convert the UIComponents into MNAComponents, run the calculations, and then return the outputs of the calculations to the UI without showing any MNA code to the UI or any UI code to the MNA.

-The general solution is first to convert each UIComponent into an MNAComponent through a switch either converting to a battery (Battery) or a resistor (Resistor, Wire, Switch).
+The general solution is first to convert each UIComponent into an MNAComponent through a switch either converting to a battery (Battery) or a resistor (Fixed Resistor/Wire/Switch/Ammeter/Voltmeter).

 Next, my program assigns nodes to each component by selecting a start component and running through each other on the circuit.
 I found this a challenge and I struggled with it.